SAP EDI Integration Guide 2026

 Typical outbound process:

-This could be an invoice, delivery note, order confirmation, or shipping notice.
+SAP creates the business document:- This could be an invoice, delivery note, order confirmation, or shipping notice.

-The relevant SAP data is prepared for exchange.
+SAP generates the IDoc or export structure:- The relevant SAP data is prepared for exchange.

-The data is passed from SAP to the integration layer.
+The EDI platform receives the SAP data:- The data is passed from SAP to the integration layer.

-The system converts SAP data into EDIFACT, ANSI X12, XML, Peppol BIS, or another required format.
+The document is mapped to the partner format:- The system converts SAP data into EDIFACT, ANSI X12, XML, Peppol BIS, or another required format.

-The EDI solution checks the document before sending it through the agreed communication channel.
+The document is validated and sent:- The EDI solution checks the document before sending it through the agreed communication channel.

 This process helps ensure that the trading partner receives the document in the correct format, with the correct structure and mandatory fields.